Kong/docs.konghq.com/app/konnect/network-resiliency.md

 Whenever a data plane node receives new configuration from the control plane, it immediately loads that config into memory.
 At the same time, it caches the config to the file system.
-The location of the cache will differ depending on the major release of your Gateway.
+The location of the cache differs depending on the major release of your Gateway:

-2.x Gateway

-By default, data planes store their configuration in an unencrypted cache file, `config.json.gz`, in Kong Gateway’s prefix path
+* **2.x Gateway**: By default, data plane nodes store their configuration in an unencrypted cache file, `config.json.gz`, in {{site.base_gateway}}’s prefix path.

-3.x Gateway

-By default, data planes store their configuration in an unencrypted LMDB database directory, `dbless.lmdb`, in Kong Gateway’s prefix path.
+* **3.x Gateway**: By default, data plane nodes store their configuration in an unencrypted LMDB database directory, `dbless.lmdb`, in {{site.base_gateway}}’s prefix path.

 ## Communication